Trump’s use of the National Guard during Los Angeles immigration protests is illegal, a judge says

 Newsom posted on X, in an all-caps reflection of the president’s own social media style, “DONALD TRUMP LOSES AGAIN.
 The courts agree -- his militarization of our streets and use of the military against US citizens is ILLEGAL.”

-The White House did not immediately respond to a message seeking comment.
+The White House and the Defense Department did not immediately respond to messages seeking comment.

 Breyer's scathing ruling accused the Trump administration of “willfully” violating the law, saying it used troops for functions that were barred by their own training materials, refused to “meaningfully coordinate with state and local officials” and “'coached’” federal law enforcement agencies on the language to use when requesting assistance.